 Do you have missing or problem teeth?
 Dr. Hamilton can help determine if dental implants are right for you.

-Consultations for implant dentistry are absolutely free.
-Contact us below or call 269-381-7770 to schedule a free consultation in our Portage dental office.
+Want to learn more?
+Contact us below or call 269-381-7770 to schedule a consultation in our Portage dental office.

 We will examine your unique situation and recommend a treatment plan (or no plan at all if we determine no action is needed).